 Fresh sprigs of sage, rosemary and thyme flavor the homemade cream sauce for theses potatoes au gratin.
 This comforting cheesy potatoes casserole is perfect with ham, turkey or roast beef.

 Cheesy potatoes are versatile.
 You can make them in a casserole, in the slow cooker or even in the Instant Pot.
 But there is something classic and comforting about scalloped style potatoes au gratin with shredded cheese and creamy sauce.
-This recipe uses fresh herbs to deepen the flavor and make them unique.
+This recipe uses fresh herbs such as rosemary to deepen the flavor and make them unique.

 Sage Rosemary Thyme Potatoes Au Gratin Recipe